-The multi-bit switched capacitor technique used in the DAC reduces sensitivity to clock jitter, and dramatically reduces out of band noise compared to switched current or single bit techniques.
+The multi-bit switched capacitor technique used in the DAC reduces sensitivity to clock jitter, and dramatically reduces out of band noise compared to switched current or single bit techniques used in other implementations.

-The voltage on the VMID pin is used as the reference for the DACs.
-Therefore the amplitude of the signals at the DAC outputs will scale with the amplitude of the voltage at the VMID pin.
-An external reference could be used to drive into the VMID pin if desired, with a value typically of about midrail ideal for optimum performance.
+The voltage on the CAP pin is used as the reference for the DACs.
+Therefore the amplitude of the signals at the DAC outputs will scale with the amplitude of the voltage at the CAP pin.
+An external reference could be used to drive into the CAP pin if desired, with a value typically of about midrail ideal for optimum performance.

-The outputs of the 2 DACs are buffered out of the device by buffer amplifiers capable of driving into low impedance loads as low as $820\Omega$ .
-The buffer amplifier output voltage level is set to 1.7V rms when using a 5V analogue supply, avoiding the requirement for additional gain stages or higher voltage supplies in many applications.
-The advanced multi-bit DAC used in WM8501 produces far less out of band noise than single bit traditional sigma delta DACs, and so in most applications where a line level output is required, no post DAC filter is required.
+The outputs of the 2 DACs are buffered out of the device by buffer amplifiers capable of driving loads of either line level or headphone level impedance.
+The advanced multi-bit DAC used in WM8759 produces far less out of band noise than single bit traditional sigma delta DACs, and so in most applications where line level output is required, no post DAC filter is required.
 Typically an AC coupling capacitor and a DC setting resistor to ground are the only components required on the output of the chip.